Are you noticing a dark, rough patch of skin on your face that is making it look ugly and want to immediately get rid of it?

 Have you ever got a cut or scrape your body skin and you find after a few days a blood clot forms and it hardens into a solid crust on your wound area.

-That is actually a scab which acts as a protection for skin tissue regenerating itself underneath it from germs and harmful bacteria to bring out new healthy skin tissues at the spot of a wound as it heals.
+That is actually a scab that acts as a protection for skin tissue regenerating itself underneath it from germs and harmful bacteria to bring out new healthy skin tissues at the spot of a wound as it heals.

 Although scabs make you look ugly but generally, they are signs of healthy healing which can take time depending on the severity of the wound and the degree of care you give to them.
 Most often these scabs leave behind an unwanted scar.